 Where to Start

-Make volunteering a family effort when possible, especially for younger children who need support in a strange environment.
+Make volunteering a family effort (learn more about which volunteering options might be right for yours) when possible, especially for younger children who need support in a strange environment.
 Levine notes, “Most volunteering opportunities — especially ones that are well organized — are managed by institutions, such as churches and other religious congregations, schools, libraries, unions, and fraternal associations.”
 He recommends starting with organizations you may already have a connection to, and to be sure to follow your child’s interests, like the environment, animals, and issues in the news.
 National organizations like Habitat for Humanity, Keep America Beautiful, or the American Red Cross also often have local efforts and established volunteer networks.

 Planning Your Volunteer Schedule

 Be realistic about your child’s abilities and time commitment when choosing an opportunity.
 Obviously, your 6 year old will not last a full-day shift at a food pantry.
 That’s OK — start with an hour and work it up to a longer commitment as he gets older.
 Choose a place that’s used to kid volunteers since the experience is as important as the result.

 Why to Volunteer — From a Family That Does

 Thirteen-year-old Riley, who volunteers for Alex’s Lemonade Stand, first got involved when a friend was diagnosed with cancer and now swears that he won’t stop “until there’s a cure.”
 In four years, he’s grown his efforts to involve several members of his community and most recently raised $40,000 for children’s cancer research in one event.
 It’s apparent when speaking to Alex and his mother that it’s not just his fundraising abilities that have grown through his volunteer work.